 1. Navigate to Manual Lead Scoring

-To set up scoring criteria navigate to Contacts > Lead Scoring and you'll be brought to the Manual Lead Scoring dashboard.
+To set up scoring criteria navigate to Content > Content Settings, then select Marketing > Lead Scoring from the left-side navigation.

 2. Create Scoring Criteria